NVIDIA/DeepLearningExamples/PyTorch/Recommendation/DLRM/README.md

 Two modes for inference are currently supported by the `dlrm/scripts/main.py` script:

 1. Inference benchmark – this mode will measure and print out throughput and latency numbers for multiple batch sizes.
-You can activate it by setting the batch sizes to be tested with the `inference_benchmark_batch_sizes` command-line argument.
+You can activate it by passing the `--mode inference_benchmark` command line flag.
+The batch sizes to be tested can be set with the `--inference_benchmark_batch_sizes` command-line argument.
 2. Test-only – this mode can be used to run a full validation on a checkpoint to measure ROC AUC.
-You can enable it by passing the `--mode test` flag.
+You can enable it by passing `--mode test`.

 ### Deploying DLRM Using NVIDIA Triton Inference Server
 The NVIDIA Triton Inference Server provides a cloud inferencing solution optimized for NVIDIA GPUs.
 The server provides an inference service via an HTTP or gRPC endpoint, allowing remote clients to request inferencing for any model being managed by the server.
 More information on how to perform inference using NVIDIA Triton Inference Server can be found in [triton/README.md](triton/README.md).